pypy/pypy.org/posts/2024/07/finding-inefficiencies-with-z3.md

 ## High-Level Approach

-The approach works as follows:
+The approach that I took works as follows:

 - Run benchmarks or other interesting programs and then dump the IR of the JIT traces into a file.
 The traces have at that point been already optimized by